On superstatistics and black hole quasinormal modes: Black holes and non-extensive entropies that only depend on the probability.

-The generalization of {the} Boltzmann entropy usually has a big drawback, the loss of the extensive property. {Despite of this}, non-extensive entropies can be useful in the study of some more general phenomena.
-There is a large set of entropies that have been {termed} \textit{Superstaitstics}, {which are derived using different temperature distributions} \cite{beck}.
-One of the more useful and better studied generalization is the Tsallis entropy \cite{tsallis}.
-One of the features of Tsallis entropy {is the presence of a free parameter}.
-This parameter takes different values depending on the physical system and when the parameter is one, the Tsallis entropy reduces to the usual Boltzmann entropy.
+The loss of the extensive property is one of main complications that arise when generalizing Boltzmann's entropy.
+Nonetheless, non-extensive entropies can be useful in the study of more general phenomena.
+There is a large set of non-extensive entropies that are related in \textit{Superstatistics}.
+These entropies can be {derived using different temperature distributions} \cite{beck}.
+One of the most useful and better studied generalization is Tsallis entropy \cite{tsallis}.
+Tsallis\footnote{In terms of the probability, Tsallis entropy is given by $S_{q}=\frac{1}{1-q} \sum_{l=1}^{\Omega}p_l^q$.} entropy is non-extensive and has a free parameter $q$, known as the entropic index.
+The value of the entropic index is dependent on the physical system\footnote{Applications of Tsallis entropy are present in different areas of physics, ranging from high energy collisional experiments, velocity distributions in plasma, anomalous diffusion, quantum entangled systems, to name a few. } under study.
+For $q=1$, Tsallis entropy reduces to the usual Boltzmann-Gibbs entropy.

-In the context of superstatistics, the author in \cite{obregon1} starts with a Gamma distribution for the temperature to derive a non-extensive entropies {depending only} on the probability; these entropies are known as Obregon's entropies.
-In contrast to Tsallis entropy, these entropies do not have free parameters.
-Furthermore, Obregon's entropies (unlike Tsallis entropy) {in the limit of small probabilities or, equivalently, a large number of states} correspond to Boltzmann-Gibbs.
-It is worth mentioning that this entropy has been used in the context of entropic gravity \cite{pinki}, AdS/CFT \cite{obregon2}.
+In the context of superstatistics, starting with a Gamma distribution for the temperature, in \cite{obregon1} the author derives non-extensive entropies that depend only on the probability.
+These entropies are known as Obregon's entropies and in contrast to Tsallis entropy, don't have free parameters.
+Furthermore, Obregon's entropies in the limit of small probabilities (or equivalently, a large number of states), reduce to Boltzmann-Gibbs statistics.
+It is worth mentioning that these entropies have been used in connection with entropic gravity \cite{pinki}, and AdS/CFT \cite{obregon2}.

-For now, let us explicitly give the functional form of Obregon's entropies, the first of them being\footnote{Note that in the expressions we are dealing with are dimensionless quantities, thus we are already dividing the entropy by the Boltzmann constant, $k_B$.}
+Let us explicitly give the functional form of Obregon's entropies.
+The first entropy is denoted by $\mathcal{S_+}$ and is given by the expression